w3f/PPPs/proposals/0000-transient-storages.md

 This implies that the storage must support commiting and reverting transaction with `ext_storage_commit_transaction` or `ext_storage_rollback_transaction`.
 This transactional support is both at transient storage content and at transient storage definition (a delete transient storage will be restore on rollback).

 Ordered map and blob are using a specific `Mode`, either `drop` or `archive` passed respectively as the byte 0 or 1.
-When using `drop` the data will not be send from the runtime executor to the calling client.
-When using `archive` the committed state of the transient storage will be passed as a change set to the client calling runtime executor.

-In archive mode it is the client that choose its strategy for storing the block transient storages final states.
+In `drop` mode the transient data is not expected to be accessed outside the current block execution.
+When `archive` is define, client should provide specific persistence for this data.

+In `archive` mode, a persistence is expected to be done by the client.

 ### Implementation of ordered map storage